rajivsam/kmds_recipes/recipes/machine_learning/imbalanced_cost_based_learning/7a_WOE_chargeoff_modelling.rst

     risk or security setting, some level of false positives may be acceptable, the sensitivity is very critical.
 6. The Precision Recall curve summarizes the performance of the model with respect to these parameters.
-It is provided in the notebook
+It is provided in the notebook.
+We can use this curve to estimate the true positive rates (precision) that we can anticipate with our desired recall.
 7. This notebook depends on the feature engineering and WOE encoding done in the feature engineering workflow.
 So the dependency between the model workflow and the feature engineering workflow must be